fbeltrao/dotnet-observability-sample/scenario1.md

 }
 ```

-To run the sample start the project Sample.TimeApi.
+To run you can either:

+- debug from Visual Studio (start project -> docker-compose)
+- start from the terminal, using docker-compose (docker-compose up --build).

 To generate load use the following script:

 ```bash
 watch -n 1 curl --request  GET http://localhost:5002/api/time/dbtime